 How Gartner Evaluates Sales Enablement Solutions

 Getting an insider’s perspective is always invaluable in the decision-making process.
-During the B2B buyer’s journey, the “insiders” include analyst firms like Gartner, Inc., a leading research organization that has provided reporting insights, tools and advice for business leaders for the last 40 years.
+During the B2B buyer’s journey, the “insiders” include analyst firms like Gartner, Inc., a leading research organization that has provided reporting insights, tools and advice for business and sales leaders for the last 40 years.
 Founded in 1979, its global firm has expanded to support all business functions across industries.

 Gartner’s reports leverage various methodologies to evaluate vendors across industries, all of which are objective and unbiased in order to provide impartial data for organizations looking to invest in new technology.
 Researchers collect large quantities of data, but the years of experience Gartner has in observing trends and scientific strategy to assess technology allows them to condense that information into a thorough, yet easy to read, report.
 Its Vendor Ratings is one example of this.

 Gartner’s Vendor Ratings serve as a tool for end users looking to make strategic partnerships with technology providers, selecting vendors in a given industry based on regular review of buyer needs.
 Gartner report ratings are determined after assessing the provider’s strengths and both short-term and long-term positioning, as well as a comprehensive look into strategic direction so buyers can determine what vendor best aligns with their business objectives.
 Based on their criteria of products and services, support and account management, pricing structure, technology, strategy, and corporate viability, vendors are rated on a five point scale from weak to strong.